UBO - Table of contents

 What is a UBO?

-A UBO is an "ultimate beneficial owner" or beneficial owner.
-As a rule, natural persons are considered UBOs if they have a direct or indirect interest of more than 25% in an entity through shares or voting rights, or exercise direct control in some other way.
-If this is not the case, senior management or executives are designated as UBOs.
-This is then referred to as the Pseudo-UBO.
+A UBO is an ultimate beneficial owner or beneficial owner.
+This is simply someone within a company who is "in control.
+A UBO is always a natural person, not a company.
+A natural person is considered a UBO if they have a direct or indirect interest of more than 25% in an entity through shares or voting rights, or otherwise exercise direct control.

 Is a UBO mandatory?